 I won’t tell you to do this one now, because it’s a little advanced, if you’re new it may be just too much to figure out.
 This tool is also justifiably expensive and you pay every month or annually, so until your website is earning nicely you maybe won’t want to commit.
 But if you invest upfront, now, your path to financial freedom will be shorter.

 Another tip here, pick your competition.
 Don’t go after the same keywords as Amazon, it won’t work, you have to be different when up against the e commerce sites.

 Buy Longtail Pro Platinum Here ( it’s essential to have the Platinum for the keyword competetiveness data) or try the $1 10 day trial to see how you like it.
 Have a play around, it’s pretty neat.
-It would also be a very good idea to use Longtail Pro to pick the domain name and niche of your new website if you haven’t even started yet.
+It would also be a very good idea to use Longtail Pro to pick the domain name and get ideas on traffic volume in the niche of your new website if you haven’t even started yet.
 Just saying.

 Don’t Lose Your Readers